- In accordance with Philadelphia Department of Public Health guidelines, Fall 2022 courses are offered primarily in a face-to-face modality.

 - Students who are unable to attend class due to testing positive for COVID-19 should complete the COVID-19 Disclosure Form and contact their instructor(s) to determine how to participate and complete assignments.
 Students are responsible for any work missed due to illness, and faculty will find ways to make accommodations for a student who needs to isolate or quarantine.

 - Faculty should consider adjusting their attendance policies to allow for student compliance with the Health Guidelines section of this plan, specifically, the directive to stay home when sick, and make this clear in their syllabi.

 - The COVID-19 Response Team will send an excused absence notification to a student’s faculty member if they are required to isolate due to a positive test, upon request of the student.
 Respective faculty will also be notified when a student can return.

 Students participating in internships, clinicals, student teaching, etc., will follow La Salle COVID-19 guidelines and any additional requirements noted by our outside partner.

 Students participating in class-related field trips and other experiential learning opportunities will follow La Salle COVID-19 guidelines and any additional requirements made by state and local governmental bodies as well as the host institution.

 Visitors in the classroom

-When possible, we encourage any guest speakers to present their content remotely.
-Similarly, when La Salle faculty have been invited to serve as a guest speaker outside of the University (for example, at another university), we request that content be shared remotely.
+Classroom visitors, including guest speakers, will follow the guidelines set forth in the Events and Visitors section.
+Similarly, when La Salle faculty have been invited to serve as a guest speaker outside of the University (for example, at another university), they should abide by all health and safety protocols.